-(2) In other cases, the service of documents in proceedings leading to a decision on the student's rights and obligations is governed by the provisions of Section 69a (2) of the Act and the relevant provisions of Act No. 500/2004 Coll., Administrative Procedure Code.
+(2) In other cases, the service of documents in proceedings leading to a decision on the student's rights and obligations is governed by the provisions of Section 69a (2) of the Act and the relevant provisions of the Administrative Procedure Code.

-(1) The Statutes of the University of South Bohemia in České Budějovice, registered by the Ministry of Education, Youth and Sports on 11th June 2007 under File no. 15 340 / 2007-30, as amended are hereby repealed.
+(1) The Statutes of the University of South Bohemia in České Budějovice, registered by the Ministry of Education, Youth and Sports under no. MSMT-35322/2016 on November 10, 2016.

-(2) These Statutes have been approved under Section 9 (1) b) 3 of the Act by the Academic Senate of the USB on 18th October 2016.
+(2) These Statutes have been approved under Section 9 (1) b) item 3 of the Act by the Academic Senate of the USB on October 15, 2019.